ystepane/mock/README.md

 ## Program Design

-There are three packages: parser, searcher, and creator, and a class Main.
+There are four commands that can be used: `mode`, `load_file`, `view`, `search`.
-This project is centered around the ParseCSV class.
 The project uses React as a framework for creating reusable components and managing state.
 The main components are:

 • `App`: The root component that renders the whole app.